YosefLab/TcellSelectionTiming/README.md

 eLife, 2021. https://doi.org/10.7554/eLife.65435

-This repository contains code for the analysis performed in the above manuscript.
+This repository contains code for the analysis performed in this manuscript and the relevant results files.

+The RNA-seq data generated in this manuscript are accessible through GEO: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE164896.